Apps to Design Clothes: A 2026 Guide for Growing Brands

 • PLM system integration – Send designs and assets directly into Onbrand PLM for production.

 Onbrand AI Design is built to support the entire fashion design process, from concept to collaboration.
-It helps teams explore ideas faster, cut back on sample costs, and keep every detail connected across departments.
+It helps teams explore ideas faster, cut back on sample costs, and keep every detail connected between departments.

 Brands adopting Onbrand typically see 30–50% fewer physical samples, leading to faster approvals, lower costs, and more creative freedom.